Cloverpad/cloverpad-he-firmware/firmware/README.md

-# More More Keypad!
-Firmware
+# Cloverpad HE Firmware

-This folder contains the Arduino-based firmware for the [More More Keypad!](https://github.com/Ace4896/cloverpad-hardware), a 3-key analog keypad for osu! themed after [MORE MORE JUMP!](https://www.sekaipedia.org/wiki/MORE_MORE_JUMP!) from Project Sekai.
+This folder contains the Arduino-based firmware for the [Cloverpad HE](https://github.com/Cloverpad), a 3-key hall effect keypad for osu! themed after [MORE MORE JUMP!](https://www.sekaipedia.org/wiki/MORE_MORE_JUMP!) from Project Sekai.

 ## Installing Firmware